 Exhibit C-2 tracks the general progress of CCTV inspections in the District.
-Per the District's 2014 SSMP, the District strives to CCTV their entire system every three to four years.
-In review of Exhibit C-2, there are areas within the District which have not been CCTV inspected in the last 5 years.
-These areas will be CCTV inspected in FY18 and have been added to Exhibit C-1 as appropriate.
+Per the District's 2014 SSMP, the District strives to CCTV their entire system every three years.
+In review of Exhibit C-2, there are areas within the District which have not been CCTV inspected in the last 3 years.
+These areas shall be CCTV inspected in FY19.

-Outside of these isolated areas, the District is on track to meet its SSMP goal of CCTV inspecting all 200 miles in a three to four year timeframe.
+The District is on track to meet its SSMP goal of CCTV inspecting all 200 miles in a three year timeframe.

 In FY16, the District began introducing foam treatments in pipelines and manholes for the treatment of roots.
 The initial results were favorable and the District has incorporated foam treatment into the regular schedule of preventative maintenance activities.
-Twelve additional line segments utilized foam treatment for root control in FY17.
+Eleven additional line segments utilized foam treatment for root control in FY18.

-The District's Asset Management Plan (AMP) was revised in January 2013.
-Progress throughout FY17 with respect to this plan (and other asset planning efforts) is summarized in the Attachment I letter-report at the end of the audit.
-The District's AMP will be revised and updated in FY18.
+The District's Asset Management Plan (AMP) was revised in May 2018.
+Progress throughout FY18 with respect to the previous AMP (and other asset planning efforts) is summarized in the Attachment I letter-report at the end of the audit.
+The District's revised AMP is summarized as well in Attachment I.

-The FY17 and FY18 SOP training schedules can be found in Attachment D and all updated SOPs are included on a CD in Attachment E.
+The FY18 and FY19 SOP training schedules can be found in Attachment D and all updated SOPs are included on a CD in Attachment E.